mahmoudbahaa755/road-toll-system/README.md

   4. Automatic toll calculation based on vehicle type
   5. Integrated payment gateway for seamless transactions.
   6. User authentication and role-based access control for enhanced security.
+### How it Works:
+The Road Toll System uses AI models to automatically detect the type of vehicle passing through the toll booth.
+It then calculates the appropriate toll based on the vehicle type and owner.
+Toll booth operators can easily log in to the system and monitor the real-time tracking of vehicles entering and exiting the toll booth.

 ### License
 This project is licensed under the MIT License.
 For more information, see the LICENSE file.